kleros/vea/contracts/docs/merkle.md

 # Other resources

 Here are some useful resources to better understand merkle mountain ranges.
-Note that the notation and indices used in the below resources differs from the notation used in this document.
-Resources are meant to be illustrative and supplemental, not a 1:1 correspondence with this document.
+The notation and indices used in the below resources differs from the notation used in this document.
+Resources are meant to be illustrative and supplemental.

 - [opentimestamps/opentimestamps-server](https://github.com/opentimestamps/opentimestamps-server/blob/master/doc/merkle-mountain-range.md)
 - [mimblewimble/grin](https://github.com/mimblewimble/grin/blob/master/doc/mmr.md)